rthen/win10-unfuck/README.md

 This repository is a community effort.
 I'm mostly just collecting/organizing info, and writing some scripts to make them easier to use.

 **Do not run any of these scripts without understanding what they're doing.
-This repo isn't meant for the unexperienced user.**
+This repo isn't meant for the inexperienced user.**

 ------------------